Learn how to make a DIY milestone blanket for your baby with iron on vinyl! I show you how to easily layer iron on vinyl for fun designs, too!

 Get my free template and cut files for the DIY Milestone Baby Blanket and Cute Giraffe

 I’d love to see your DIY milestone baby blankets (and cute babies or grandbabies!
-Please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.
+Please share a photo in our Facebook group or tag me on social media with #jennifermaker.